LowYanDi/loadless/README.md

 The intended change is not merely a lower number.
 The student makes an earlier, more informed, and more communicable decision.

+#### Intended Before-and-After Difference

+Before Easey, a student may accept an informal request based only on the visible task, overlooking preparation, coordination and the effect on existing responsibilities or recovery time.

+With Easey, the student can review those hidden demands, compare alternatives and prepare a specific response before committing.
+For example, Aina can propose an outline and five slides instead of accepting an entire sponsorship deck, while making the remaining work and required agreement explicit.

+The intended benefit is a more realistic commitment and a clearer next step—not simply a lower workload score.
+For students who are already overloaded, the same workflow helps identify what can be reduced, moved or negotiated, while keeping unresolved responsibilities visible.

+These are intended outcomes illustrated by the prototype, rather than measured reductions in stress or burnout.

+#### Reach and Scalability

+Easey can provide individual value without requiring an entire group to join.
+A student can begin by capturing a request, comparing options and preparing a boundary response.

+Our proposed adoption path starts with university assignment groups and student societies.
+Capacity Circle provides an optional next step when students need to coordinate help with trusted peers.

+After evaluating the initial pilot, we plan to expand through additional student groups and campus partners.
+Wider rollout will depend on feedback, accessibility, privacy checks and monitored service costs.
+The same decision workflow can support students managing different combinations of coursework, employment, society activities and family responsibilities.

 ---

 ## 2. Ideation & Process